cgmartin/clj-wamp/README.md

 *Warning: Signature in flux, beta testing.
 Check back soon for a 1.0.0 release*

 Visit [cljwamp.us](http://cljwamp.us) for live demos and additional information.
+See [clj-wamp-example] for an example project and source code.

 For information on HTTP Kit, a Ring-compatible HTTP server for Clojure, visit [http-kit.org](http://http-kit.org/).